mvolkmann/blog/src/book-errata.md

 p.
 48 In section 3.4 in the paragraph that starts with "The following example", change "always" to "only".

+p.
+54 In section 3.9 near the end of the first paragraph, change "these" to "interpolations".

+p.
+56 In the first sentence, "average" should be in code font.

+p.
+58 Change the title of Listing 3.5 to
+"Using module context in src/Demo.svelte".

+p.
+58 Add the following line after the opening script tag:

+import {onMount} from 'svelte';

 ### Chapter 5

 p.
 87 Replace the first paragraph with the following: